Connemara marble: Uses

 Connemara marble is used in souvenirs, jewellery and home decoration.
 It is not suitable for usage in outside construction as it rapidly loses its colouration due to weathering.
 It has been quarried since the 1700s, and has been exported throughout Europe and America to make columns, floors and other decorations.

+In the Galway quarry, there is a pocket of a rare Connemara marble called Irish Jade.
+The walls and door frames of the Senate Chamber of the Capitol Building in Harrisburg, Pennsylvania are done in a variety of Irish Jade marble.
+It was installed in 1901.